NiHe3/Pill-Dispenser/README.md

 # Pill-Dispenser
 # Practises for Pill dispenser project
-(made by Niko, yell at him if something doesn't make sense)

  GOLDEN RULE
 	When a problem arrives be proactive and inform other group members if they cannot help you fix it talk to the Keijo. <br>